Food

 If you take a snippet out of a gene without inserting anything new, the product falls into a grey vicinity.
 The European Union has decided that it’s nonetheless a GMO.
 The U.S., however, says it’s not.
 In truth, you can no longer need specific government approval to sell that product.

-Crops altered in this manner have been strictly regulated, so Cibus did not want authorities popularity of its canola.
+Crops altered in this manner have been strictly regulated, so Cibus did not want authorities to popularity of its canola.

 Duane Simpson